-You'll need a rectangular piece of fabric that when folded in half is about 9" high.
-As for width, after you've sewn the short ends together to create a cylinder, it should fit over the crown of your hat with, at minimum, enough room to contain your hair.
+You'll need a rectangular piece of fabric that when folded in half along the long edge is about 9" high.
+After you've sewn the short ends together to create a cylinder, it should fit over the crown of your hat with, at minimum, enough extra room to contain your hair.

-Sew toward the folded edge, leaving a little gap at the top into which you'll slip any slim ribbon or cord (it won't show).
+Sew from the open end up toward the fold, leaving a little gap open at the top, into which you'll slip any slim ribbon or cord (it won't show).
 Tighten this drawstring completely so there's no opening at all, then flip your creation right side out.

 Slip it over the crown of the hat and gather to fit, as shown.
 How dramatically poofy you want this element to be is up to you.
 Both sleek and extra-big are period-correct.

 What probably isn't period-correct is the channeled elastic I added when I got fed up trying to gather it evenly around the crown.
 Feel free to send the historical-accuracy police, by horse and buggy.

 Oops, error #1, I had to snip my stitches at the bottom inch or two at either side, loosen the elastic, and spread the fabric flat to widen the open space at back.
 Only then did it fit my head and accommodate my big bun.